lambda-five-io/bottom-bar/README.md

         .
     ]

-## Fetch all songs from database by genere
+## Fetch all songs from database by genre

 ### Request